acs2405/LSysGen/README.md

 u => [+F]     # Valid
 ```

-The syntax of the coding rules is the same than production rules'.
+The syntax of the coding rules is the same than production rules', but using double arrow (`=>`).
 They also work similarly.
-Though they don't belong to tables, they are global.
+Note that coding rules don't belong to tables, but they are global.

 ### Comments